VCC Nursing Health for All World Cafe Banner

 Dr. Mariana Chilton author of The Painful Truth about Hunger in America: Why We Must Unlearn Everything We Think We Know—and Start Again and founder and directer (2004-2024) of Dornsife's Center for Hunger-Free Communities, a community-engaged research and advocacy center focused on developing solutions to hunger and economic insecurity and founder of Witnesses to Hunger, a movement to increase women's participation in the national dialogue on hunger and poverty will join to share insights from her 25 years of research, programming and advocacy to end hunger demonstrating that to solve hunger, we must think way beyond food to incorporate personal, political and spiritual approaches to promote flourishing.
 This involves looking at the original wounds in North America caused by colonization, genocide and enslavement, and reckoning with hard questions about why we let hunger persist.
 Through the insights gained from her grassroots community organizing among women facing discrimination and marginalization, it becomes clear that the experience of hunger is rooted in trauma and gender-based violence – violence in our relationships with each other, with the natural world and with ourselves.
 Chilton’s book helps to re-invigorate our collective commitment to uprooting the causes of poverty and discrimination, and points to a more generative and meaningful world where everyone can be nourished through transformative policy approaches such as universal basic income (UBI), universal health care, prison abolition, and solidarity economies, and discusses the political importance of reparations and rematriation of Indigenous populations.

-Dialogue Table Presentations IN PERSON:
+Dialogue Table Presentations:

 Dialogue Table A: